swiftlang/swift-evolution/proposals/0184-unsafe-pointers-add-missing.md

 func allocate(as:count:) -> PointerType
 func deallocate()

-func initialize(as:at:repeating:count:)
+func initialize(at:as:repeating:count:)
-func initialize(as:at:from:count:)
+func initialize(at:as:from:count:)
-func moveInitialize(as:at:from:count:)
+func moveInitialize(at:as:from:count:)

-func assign(as:at:repeating:count:)
+func assign(at:as:repeating:count:)
-func assign(as:at:from:count:)
+func assign(at:as:from:count:)
-func moveAssign(as:at:from:count:)
+func moveAssign(at:as:from:count:)

-func deinitialize(as:at:count:)
+func deinitialize(at:as:count:)
 func rebindMemory(as:count:)

 func copyBytes(at:from:count:)